Walter Kutschmann: Life

 Walter Kutschmann was born in Dresden in 1914, the son of a dentist.
 In 1928, he joined the Hitler Youth.
 In 1932, he enlisted in the Luftwaffe, in which he served until 1936.
 He began to study law, but left this career path to join the Condor Legion, loyal to the forces of Francisco Franco in Spain, participating in the Spanish Civil War.
 There he was later the third secretary of the German Consulate in Cádiz.
 Kutschmann was a relative latecomer to the Nazi Party (membership number 7,475,729) and the SS (membership number 404,651).

 At the start of the Second World War, he moved to Leipzig, where he joined the SiPo (Security Police) forces commanded by Karl Eberhard Schöngarth.
 Kutschmann was promoted to SS-Untersturmführer and was the commanding officer of an Einsatzgruppe that operated in Drohobycz, Poland.
 Under his leadership, the Einsatzgruppe carried out the massacre of Lwów professors in 1941.
 In 1942, he ordered the murder of 1,500 Polish intellectuals in the Lwów region, in Brzeziny and Podhajce in what is now part of Ukraine.
-Witnesses said that the Ukrainians who were ordered to dig the graves for the killings were themselves later slain on Kutschmann's orders.
+Witnesses said the Ukrainians who were ordered to dig the graves for the killings were themselves later slain on Kutschmann's orders.
 Witnesses also claim that Kutschmann shot a 17 or 18-year-old Jewish housemaid in Drohobycz in 1941, after he accused her of having transmitted a venereal disease to him.
 In 1944, on the orders of intelligence officer Hans Günther von Dincklage, he was transferred to Paris, where he was briefly associated with Coco Chanel during Operation Modellhut.
-While in France at the end of 1944, Kutschmann defected to seek refuge in Vigo, Spain under the guise of a Carmelite monk named Pedro Ricardo Olmo Andrés, residing in Vigo.
+While in France at the end of 1944, Kutschmann defected to seek refuge in Vigo, Spain under the guise of a Carmelite friar named Pedro Ricardo Olmos, residing in Vigo.

 Post-war

 When the French government began to investigate Nazi fugitives in 1947, he sought protection in the ODESSA network and traveled by sea on the MV Monte Amboto, under the guise of a Catholic monk, arriving in Argentina on 16 January 1948.
-He was hired by Osram, a lighting manufacturer, where he served as purchasing manager.
-There in August 1973, he married Geralda Baeumler, an Argentinian citizen of German origin, a businesswoman and a veterinarian.
+Kutschmann led a low-profile life working in a hardware store, then as a taxi driver.
+Later, he was hired by Osram, a German lighting manufacturer, where he served as purchasing manager.
+There in August 1973, he married Geralda Baeumler, an Argentine citizen of German origin, a businesswoman and a veterinarian.
 They settled in the resort town of Miramar, in the southern region of Buenos Aires Province.

+In July 1975, a Holocaust survivors’ group called Israeli Association of Survivors of Nazi Persecution, informed the Argentine president Isabel Martínez de Perón’s government that Kutschmann was living in the country under a false identity.
+The Holocaust survivors’ group provided details including Kutschmann's alias, address in Miramar and the name of his employer.
+A few months later, journalist Alfredo Serra of Gente magazine tracked Kutschmann down and photographed him at his apartment in Miramar.